ayushmak7/Splunk-SIEM-Defensive-Project/README.md

 ## 🎯Task
-To develop and design a custom monitoring solution using Splunk to analyze security events and create real-time alerts as part of the cyber security incident response in order to protect a fictional organization from potential cyberattacks using Splunk SIEM (Security Information and Event Management).
+To develop and design a custom monitoring solution ( reports, alerts and dashboards) to analyze security events in real-time as part of the cyber security incident response in order to protect a fictional organization from potential cyberattacks using Splunk SIEM (Security Information and Event Management).

 ## 🔑Key Achievements